richsalz/draft-rsalz-dbrg-speck-wap-wep/draft-rsalz-drbg-speck-wap-wep.md

 increase privacy on the Internet {{RFC7258}}.

-This document specifies a proposed best practice for any protocol (or data format) that uses cryptography.
-Namely, that such RFCs cannot specify an algorithm as mandatory-to-implement (MTI) unless that algorithm has had reasonable public review.
+This document specifies a proposed best practice for any protocol (or data format) that uses cryptography; namely, that RFCs cannot specify an algorithm as mandatory-to-implement (MTI) unless that algorithm has had reasonable public review.
 This document also "sketches out" a rough definition around what such a review would look like.